Sprite Logo

 Sprite Logo 2014

-The designers removed the colorful background and changed the color scheme.
-The letters and frame are now completely green, the top of the lemon remains yellow, and the bottom has been slightly lightened.
-The font also looked updated.
+The designers removed the mottled background and changed the color scheme.
+The letters and the frame are now completely green, the upper part of the lemon remains yellow, and the lower part brightens a bit.
+The font has also gotten an updated look.

 2015 – 2019